Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Universal chiral anomaly for odd dispersion

 \section{Universal chiral anomaly for odd dispersion}

-Let us now change the gear, and consider the quantum mechanical implications by the previous semi-classical argument.
-Although the Boltzmann equation was derived using a linear dispersion relation, the only dependence on the spectrum enters indirectly via the asymptotic behavior of the particle number distribution function $n_{\sigma p}(x)$.
-By repeating the arguments in the previous two section and keep temporal derivative linear, a chirality-odd strictly monotonic dispersion relation should be sufficient in order for a model to exhibit chiral anomaly regardless of the spacetime symmetry.
+Let us now shift focus and consider the quantum mechanical implications using the previous semi-classical argument.
+Although the Boltzmann equation was derived using a linear dispersion relation, the dependence on spectrum enters only indirectly through the asymptotic behavior of the particle number distribution function $n_{\sigma p}(x)$.
+By repeating the arguments from the previous sections and keeping the temporal derivative linear, a chirality-odd strictly monotonic dispersion relation should suffice for a model to exhibit chiral anomaly, regardless of the spacetime symmetry.
 The universality of chiral anomaly manifests in the sense that it is not sensitive to the precise form of the quasiparticle dispersion relation.
-To prove this statement, let us first consider a power-law dispersion relation with an odd power.
+To prove this statement, we consider a power-law dispersion relation with an odd power:

 where $\ell$ is an odd integer and $\kappa$ is a dimensionful parameter to restore the unit of the term.
-Lagrangian~\eqref{oddModel} is invariant under the global U(1) transformation $\psi \to e^{i\alpha}\psi$ and chiral transformation $\psi \to e^{i\ga_5\alpha}\psi = e^{i\sigma_z\alpha}\psi$.
-To evaluate the chiral anomaly, let us deploy Fujikawa's recipe \cite{PhysRevLett.42.1195, PhysRevD.21.2848, Fujikawa2004} by considering the partition functional
+Lagrangian~\eqref{oddModel} is invariant under the U(1) transformation $\psi \to e^{i\alpha}\psi$ and the chiral transformation $\psi \to e^{i\ga_5\alpha}\psi = e^{i\sigma_z\alpha}\psi$.
+To evaluate the chiral anomaly, let us deploy Fujikawa's recipe \cite{PhysRevLett.42.1195, PhysRevD.21.2848, Fujikawa2004}, considering the partition functional

-Under a local chiral transformation, $\psi \to (1+i\alpha(x)\ga_5)\psi$, the chiral current emerges in the Lagrangian $\mathcal L_{\ell} + \alpha(x)\p_{\mu}j_5^{\mu}$, whereas the path integral measure is scaled by the Jacobian
+Under a local chiral transformation, $\psi \to (1+i\alpha(x)\ga_5)\psi$, the chiral current emerges in the Lagrangian $\mathscr L_{\ell} + \alpha(x)\p_{\mu}j_5^{\mu}$, whereas the path integral measure is scaled by the Jacobian

-where the logarithm of $\mathscr J$ amounts to evaluating the trace of the chiral operator over the Hilbert space.
-Using the standard Gaussian regularization,
+where the logarithm of $\mathscr J$ involves evaluating the trace of the chiral operator over the Hilbert space.
+Using the standard Gaussian regularization, we have: